shawenyao/jekyll-now/_posts/2018-11-04-How-to-Smooth-a-Path.md

 Intuitively, the position of point $P$ is a function of several factors:
 * how big $\lambda$ is
 * how big $\angle{ABC}$ is
-* how long $\overrightarrow{ AB }$ is
+* how big $\| \overrightarrow{ AB } \|$ is

 ## Extension
+What if we want more than one point between point $A$ and $B$?
+Naturally, after solving for point $P$, it can be viewed as part of the given path, so any level of interpolation can achieved iteratively.

-What if we want do the same for segment $BC$?
+What if we want to interpolate segment $BC$?
 The simplest way would be to start all over again for the reversed path $CBA$.
-In fact, applying the algorithm twice (once forward and once backward) has at least one interesting concequence: by taking the average between the two sets of interpolated points, we are essentilly taking into account the curvature defined by the points ahead as well as those behind.
+In fact, applying the algorithm twice (once forward and once backward) has at least one interesting concequence: by taking the average between the two sets of interpolated points, we are further taking into account the curvature defined by the points behind as well as those ahead.
 This is arguably superior to running the algorithm in either direction alone.

 ## Putting It All Together
 <p align="center">